lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 ``while`` and ``for`` loops ...........................

 When to use one instead of the other?
-My simple rule of thumb is this: use ``for`` loops if you know in advance how many iterations you need.
+My simple rule of thumb is this: use ``for`` loops if you know in advance how many iterations you need; or you can easily calculate how many iterations you need.
 And use the ``while`` loop when you don't know in advance how many iterations you need.

 For example, to count how many times a value appears in an array ``a``, we have to look at every element of the array.
 We know, in advance that we need ``a.length`` iterations.
 This is a good case for a ``for`` loop.
 Or, if we want to print numbers in some sequence; for example, the first 10 odd numbers: